iitbaero/iitbaero.github.io/_posts/2017-06-17-Particle-Methods-for-Fluid-Flows.md

 **Other Remarks:**
 Take this course only if you know fair amount of coding beforehand.

+**How strongly would you recommend someone for taking this course (Not recommended-Strongly Recommended)?**
+Recommended

 ###### Disclaimer:The content of this website are opinions expressed by individual students.
 The information provided is for guidance purposes.
 Use the information at your own risk.